 “Our mission is to help anyone learn anything online”.

 Students can take courses across a great breadth of categories, including: business & entrepreneurship, academics, the arts, health & fitness, language, music, photography, yoga, technology, games, and more.

-Udacity – the screenshot below shows the region most active on Udacity
+Udacity – the screenshot below from Google Trend shows the regional interest for Udacity

-Udemy – the screenshot below shows the region most active on Udemy
+Udemy – the screenshot below from Google Trend shows the regional interest for Udemy

 User rating and reviews